plexsysio/go-msuite/README.md

 Features are mostly similar to other popular frameworks.
 The only difference is `go-msuite` uses [libp2p](https://github.com/libp2p) underneath.
 Libp2p is a modular networking stack built for p2p applications.
 Having worked on it for more than a year now, I think it would add immense value not just to web3 but to traditional applications as well.
 This allows us to add more transports like websockets, quic etc.

+For the public API please go through the `core` package

 ## Features

 - Service lifecycle